Peanut: History

-Valencia group peanuts are coarse and have heavy reddish stems and large foliage.
-In the United States, large-scale commercial production is mainly in the South Plains of West Texas and in eastern New Mexico near and south of Portales, but they are grown on a small scale elsewhere in the South as the best-flavored and preferred type for boiled peanuts.
-They are comparatively tall, reaching a height of 125 cm and a spread of 75 cm.
-Peanut pods are borne on pegs arising from the main stem and the side branches.
-Most pods are clustered around the base of the plant, and only a few are found several inches away.
-Valencia types are three- to five-seeded and smooth, with no constriction of the shell between the seeds.
-Seeds are oval and tightly crowded into the pods.
-Typical seed weight is 0.4 to 0.5 g.
-This type is used heavily for selling roasted and salted in-shell peanuts and peanut butter.
-Varieties include 'Valencia A' and 'Valencia C'.

-Tennessee Red and Tennessee White groups

-These are alike except for the color of the seed.
-Sometimes known also as Texas Red or White, the plants are similar to Valencia types, except the stems are green to greenish brown, and the pods are rough, irregular, and have a smaller proportion of kernels.

 Cultivation

-Peanut pegs growing into the soil.
-The tip of the peg, once buried, swells and develops into a peanut fruit.
+Agronomy

+World distribution map.
+Areas are political and may exceed the actual area under cultivation.
+Key: Green=Natural range; Purple=Introduced.

 Peanuts grow best in light, sandy loam soil with a pH of 5.9–7.
 Their capacity to fix nitrogen means that providing they nodulate properly, peanuts benefit little or not at all from nitrogen-containing fertilizer, and they improve soil fertility.
 Therefore, they are valuable in crop rotations.
 Also, the yield of the peanut crop itself is increased in rotations through reduced diseases, pests, and weeds.
-For example, in Texas, peanuts in a three-year rotation with corn yield 50% more than nonrotated peanuts.
+For example, in Texas, peanuts in a three-year rotation with corn yield 50% more than non-rotated peanuts.
 Adequate levels of phosphorus, potassium, calcium, magnesium, and micronutrients are also necessary for good yields.
 Peanuts need warm weather throughout the growing season to develop well.
 They can be grown with as little as 350 mm of water, but for best yields need at least 500 mm.
 Depending on growing conditions and the cultivar of peanut, harvest is usually 90 to 130 days after planting for subspecies A. h. fastigiata types, and 120 to 150 days after planting for subspecies A. h. hypogaea types.
-Subspecies A. h. hypogaea types yield more and are usually preferred where the growing seasons are sufficiently long.